douglasgreen/news/2025/02/21/en.md

 The impact of these developments was not limited to Walmart.
 Other major retailers like Costco and Amazon also saw their stocks decline.
 The Commerce Department reported a 0.9% drop in retail sales last month, further fueling concerns about consumer spending.
 As inflation expectations rise, the Federal Reserve faces pressure to balance interest rates without exacerbating inflation.
 The economic landscape remains uncertain, with investors closely watching how these factors will play out in the coming months.

+### Companies Shift Focus Away from Diversity Goals Amid Political Pressure

+In recent developments, several major companies, including Citigroup and Pepsi, have decided to change their approach to diversity, equity, and inclusion (DEI) initiatives.
+Citigroup announced that it would rename its "Diversity, Equity and Inclusion and Talent Management" team to "Talent Management and Engagement" and end its diversity hiring goals.
+This move comes as part of a broader trend where companies are reevaluating their DEI policies in response to political pressures and changing government regulations.

+Similarly, Pepsi has decided to stop using representation goals in hiring and will shift the focus of its "Chief DEI Officer" position towards employee development.
+The company also plans to adjust its supplier diversity program to support all small businesses, rather than focusing solely on diversity.
+These changes were revealed in an internal memo shared by anti-DEI activist Robby Starbuck, who has been vocal about his opposition to what he calls "woke policies".

+These shifts in corporate DEI strategies are part of a larger movement influenced by political and legal challenges.
+Many companies are responding to the Trump administration's executive orders, which aim to eliminate DEI programs within the federal government and discourage their use in the private sector.
+As a result, businesses are reassessing their diversity commitments and language to align with the evolving political landscape, while some companies, like Costco and Apple, continue to stand by their DEI initiatives, emphasizing their importance for business success and innovation.

+### Dow Jones Suffers Major Drop Amid Economic Concerns

+On Friday, the Dow Jones Industrial Average experienced its worst day of 2025, plummeting over 700 points.
+This significant drop was fueled by growing fears about the state of economic growth in the United States.
+Investors were rattled by mixed economic data, including a decline in consumer sentiment and rising inflation expectations.
+The Services Purchasing Managers Index (PMI) fell below the critical 50.0 mark, indicating contraction, while the Manufacturing PMI showed only a slight improvement.
+Additionally, UnitedHealth's stock took a hit due to an investigation by the US Justice Department, further dragging down the index.
+As a result, the Dow closed at its lowest level in over a month, reflecting the market's anxiety over potential recession risks and the Federal Reserve's future interest rate decisions.

 ## Technology

 ### Oppo Unveils the Find N5: A Slim Folding Phone to Challenge Samsung and Huawei